Uclusion/uclusion-blog/_posts/2023-11-14-cap-table-issues.md

 but that's just too slow.
 If you have to wait for customers to explain in detail how your product should work then you are in even worse shape then waiting for PM orders.

+There is nothing wrong with customer feedback - it's a question of how often you can afford to go to the well.
+If you ask the customer on every little point instead of using internal discussion first, you will surely burn out their help.
+It will also take too long as scheduling time with the customer isn't easy.

+Or sometimes you get a single point of contact for the customer that is available a lot but that single person is not as good as using your internal team for feedback as well.
+However you look at it squandering valuable input from the team coding the details of the business logic and presentation layer is bad.

 So instead Uclusion allows a development team to give all kinds of feedback - on questions, on suggestions, in response to a high level review request, and certainty that a job is worth doing.
 Each kind of feedback is supported by a structured type (IE you create a question not a generic comment), built-in Uclusion workflow and an inbox notification